erincunningham7/project-portfolio-two-/README.md

 *Colour Scheme*

 * When deciding what colours would suit the quiz, I researched [the colour feelings](https://99designs.com/blog/tips/how-color-impacts-emotions-and-behaviors/).
 I knew the colours had to be lighthearted and fun, hence why I chose the pink.
 The light purple envokes calm and soothing moods.
 I wanted the quiz to be challenging but at the same time enjoyable for the user and not too overwhelming.
 Adding the purple achieves this perfectly.
+The bright purples are energising colours and ensure the buttons stand out on the webpage.

 * I browsed [the coolors website](https://coolors.co/) to try and find a pink and purple palette that matched what I had envisioned for my website.
 When I couldn't find one I liked I made my own, that has the perfect shades to meet the tones I intended to add throughout the webpage.